-That luckily has two supplies.
-It can be powered externally by up to 5.0 V, and has an external low dropout regulator (LDO) that provides the digital supply (1.8 V).
+That has ability for both 3.3 V and 1.8 V. An external low dropout regulator (LDO) provide the digital supply (1.8 V).

-See more at Absolute maximum ratings
+See more at Analog Specs

-8.0.1.2 Ground
+8.1.0.2 Ground

 Most ICs have a ground, a pin which is considered 0 V. It may have multiple grounds.
 Remember that a voltage is only defined between two points, so it's actually not true to talk about a voltage in a node (or on a wire).
 A voltage is always a differential to something.
 We've (as in global electronics engineers) have just agreed that it's useful to have a "node" or "wire" we consider 0 V.